llm-bible/llm-bible.github.io/_publications/huang2024making.markdown

 bibkey: huang2024making
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.12801"}
-tags: ['Multimodal Models', 'Training Techniques', 'Few-Shot', 'Reinforcement Learning', 'Applications']
+tags: ['Applications', 'Reinforcement Learning', 'Training Techniques', 'Few-Shot', 'Multimodal Models']
 ---
 The development of Large Vision-Language Models (LVLMs) is striving to catch up with the success of Large Language Models (LLMs), yet it faces more